Physician examining a patient's ear.

 Diabetic Retinal Screening Program

-Registered nurses with specialized training regularly travel to First Nations communities to meet with patients with diabetes.
+Registered nurses with specialized training regularly travel to First Nations communities to meet with patients managing diabetes.

-Using digital technology, they examine and take photographs of patients’ eyes looking for diabetic retinopathy as well as other eye problems such as cataracts, glaucoma and macular degeneration.
+Utilizing digital technology, these nurses conduct examinations and capture photographs of patients' eyes.
+The focus is on detecting diabetic retinopathy and other eye problems such as cataracts, glaucoma, and macular degeneration.

-The digital images are then uploaded to a secure server at the Buhler Eye Care Centre where an ophthalmologist reviews the photos.
-This process enables physicians to diagnose ophthalmology concerns that affect diabetics, including diabetic retinopathy.
+The digital images are securely uploaded to a server at the Buhler Eye Care Centre, where an ophthalmologist reviews the photos.
+This process enables physicians to diagnose ophthalmology concerns affecting diabetics, including diabetic retinopathy.

-During each visit, the nurses also provide one-to-one client education and liaise with community health care providers.
-Through this important work, they create awareness of diabetes and eye health at a community level.
+During each visit, the nurses not only conduct retinal assessments but also provide one-to-one client education and collaborate with community health care providers.
+This crucial work aims to raise awareness of diabetes and eye health at the community level.

-The program benefits communities by offering patients with diabetes convenient access to retinal assessments without the burden of unnecessary travel on patients and their families, improving health and preventing treatable conditions from escalating.
+The program benefits communities by providing patients with diabetes convenient access to retinal assessments, eliminating the need for unnecessary travel.
+This improves health outcomes and prevents treatable conditions from escalating.

-As a retinal screening nurse, you will have the opportunity to use the latest technology in retinal photography to make a difference in First Nations communities.
+As a retinal screening nurse, you will have the opportunity to use the latest technology in retinal photography to make a significant impact in First Nations communities.

-Working in this program provides many different challenges that encourage continued professional development.
+Working in this program presents various challenges that encourage continued professional development.

-Finally, nurses in this program work in some of the most beautiful settings Manitoba has to offer in the majestic North.
+Nurses in this program also enjoy the privilege of working in some of the most beautiful settings Manitoba has to offer in the majestic North.

 Learn more